BetaGo27/Re-ID-of-Mechanical-Components/README.md

 Anaconda
 Pytorch
 ## 3. Performance
-Cross Validation is adapted to generate the metrics and teh threshold to distinguish same or not The mAP will be added later...
+Cross Validation is adapted to generate the metrics and thresholds to distinguish same or not The mAP will be added later...

 ### 3.1 Best Performance on validation set